khurram-uworx/khurram-uworx.github.io/_drafts/StochasticProcess.md

 ---
-published: false
-title: "Stochastic Process"
+title: "Stochastic Processes and Continuous-Time Variants"
+date: 2025-12-20
 tags:
+    - Stochastic Processes
+    - Brownian Motion
-- ML
+    - Continuous-Time Processes
+comments: true

 ---

 A **stochastic process** is a mathematical object used to describe systems that evolve over time in a probabilistic manner.
 For a seasoned software engineer, you can think of it as a **function over time whose values are random variables**, rather than deterministic outcomes.